IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

     means that uplink transmission slots are unused with a lower link utilization as a result.

-* Packet pacing is recommended, it is however possible to operate SCReAMv2 with packet pacing disabled.
-The code in {{SCReAM-CPP-implementation}} implements additional mechanisms to achieve a high link utilization when packet pacing is disabled.
+* Packet pacing is recommended.
+It is however possible to operate SCReAMv2 with packet pacing disabled, this can however give a reduced link utilization over L4S enabled paths.
 Additional packet pacing headroom can be beneficial if unusually large media frames are generated, this can reduce unnecessary queue build-up in the data unit queue.

 * Feedback issues: RTCP feedback packets {{RFC8888}} can be lost, this means that the loss detection in SCReAMv2 may trigger even though packets arrive safely